calderon9505/DataScience_Platzi/10_Cloud/GCP/Compute_Engine.md

 To access via SSH it requires firewall rule to allow tcp:22 (for Linux)

-To access via RDP(remote desktop protocol) it requires firewall rule to allow tcp:3389 (for Linux)
+To access via RDP(remote desktop protocol) it requires firewall rule to allow tcp:3389 (for Windows)